 Wrap up 24 books while your kids aren’t watching, number each one, and stack them in a favorite reading spot.
 Each evening, let your children open a package and you read the book together as a family.
 It’s an Advent tradition your kids will remember long after the chocolates have been consumed and forgotten.

 Most families already have holiday books on hand to choose from, so make sure to include your dog-eared copies of How the Grinch Stole Christmas and The Polar Express.
 The surprise comes in not knowing what book lies underneath the paper, even if it’s an old favorite.

 Add a few new titles, too, to increase your children’s anticipation — and your holiday book collection.
 Not every package has to contain a book; it could be a text you know but have never read aloud together.
 At Poets.org, for instance, you can find the beloved “A Visit from St. Nicholas” and a host of other printable Christmas poems.
 Or look online for a well-known hymn or classic story; many are in the public domain and ready for you to download and print.
 The Christmas Bookshelf on Project Gutenberg has A Christmas Carol, “The Gift of the Magi,” and more.

 New Titles for a New Tradition

 If you’re ready to try this new tradition we’ve gathered a few recommendations for a range of ages.
 Also take a look at our roundup of Best Holiday Books to Read Aloud.
-The Snail on the Wall has all of these books and more, and we’re offering special bundle prices for your favorite three!
+The Snail on the Wall has all of these books and more!
 Just click on the orange titles for more details about each book below.